-The student is responsible for finding a place or the activity to satisfy their practice requirement.
+The student is responsible for finding a place or the activity to satisfy their practice requirement (you can think of it as part of your practise).
 The practice coordinator can only help by consulting the student and providing ideas.
 Occasionally the Department will have very specific practice offers, the relevant student group (e.g., some things may be only suitable for undergraduate students) will be notified.

 What kind of activities can count towards practice?

 There is no fixed list of approved activities, but the general idea is that the activities should not be too similar to regular course work, that is reading and discussing texts, taking lectures, writing papers etc. In addition, activities that allow the student to apply their philosophical knowledge and skills or activities that contribute to the student's choice of future career are preferred.
-In general, doing original research (with or without student's supervisor) will not count towards practice requirements (the MA students have specialization courses for that, BA students would need prior authorization).
+In general, doing original research (with or without student's supervisor) can count towards practice requirements but only if there is some very specific outlet for that.

 How to do practice?